bubi-luka/rc-car/README.md

 - code cleanup

 ## Change Log
+### 0.4.1
+- sometimes the RC gives wrong values and the car turned Off
+- this update introduces a workaround that puts a counter on wheather the car should turn Off
+- if there are five consecutive signals to turn the car off we turn it off
+- we do not use delay to read the signal from receiver
+- we still have hard delay of 0.5 second when changing forward and reverse

 ### 0.4.0
 - rewrite parts of code for turning the car
 - removal of more deprecated code